klorealf/ruby-word-search-challenge/README.md

   ["o", "t", "s", "d", "h", "o", "h"],
   ["s", "e", "x", "g", "s", "t", "a"],
   ["u", "r", "p", "i", "w", "e", "u"],
-  ["z", "s", "b", "n", "u", "i", "r"],
+  ["z", "s", "b", "n", "u", "i", "r"]
 ]
 ```
 *Figure 1*.
 Representing a word search puzzle as a nested array

 We'll be representing our word search puzzles as nested arrays.
 The puzzle as a whole will be represented by the outer array.
-Each row in the puzzle will be represented by one of the inner arrays.  (see Figure 1).
+Each row in the puzzle will be represented by one of the inner arrays.  (see Figure 1)

 ## Releases
 ### Release 0: Finding Words in a Straight Line
 ![finding words in straight lines](readme-assets/straight-word.gif)
 *Figure 2*.
-Finding words in straight lines.
+Finding the words *foxes*, *otters*, and *bison* in straight lines.

 In this first release, we're going to write a `straight_line_include?` method.
 Our method will accept two arguments:  (1) a word we're looking for and (2) a word search puzzle modeled as a nested array.
 The method will return `true` if the word can be found in the puzzle and `false` if not.
 We're going to follow traditional word search behavior and only allow words to be found in straight lines (see Figure 2).